wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 23.4 20150901 =
+* Fix: Clone the custom fields object when copying broadcasting_data.
+This fixes a problem with WooCommerce variations not being correctly updated.

 = 23.3 20150826 =
 * Fix: save_post workaround for Wordpress bug https://core.trac.wordpress.org/ticket/17817#comment:132 See nop().
 See "save_post decoys" setting in the misc Broadcast settings.
 This should fix The Events Calendar not broadcasting non-events as it should.